SxtBox/Mixed_APIS/Vudeo_Dot_Net/README.md

     Quality Selector if Source is Multi Links
     Sharing Controls, Activated are facebook, twitter, tumblr, googleplus, reddit linkedin, interest, email!

-# INFO
+# Get Data INFO

     Get Data From vudeo.net
     JSON API GET DATA WITHOUT KEY
     /Smart_TV_Example/ Need a Personal Account At vudeo.net to GET Data

-#
+#  Smart TV Info
-    Smart TV Info: To Get M3U Playlist You Must Have a Personal Account At vudeo.net Because Need API KEY From Your Account To Be Able to GET Data
+    To Get M3U Playlist You Must Have a Personal Account At vudeo.net Because Need API KEY From Your Account To Be Able to GET Data
     GET Info "To Have Fast GET For Smart TV And VLC You Should Not Have More Than 50 Videos in Each Folder otherwise Wait For it to Load Playlist Slowly